gep13/gep13/input/blog/using-a-wp7-to-automate-my-house.md

 Title: Using a WP7 to automate my house...
 Published: 14/5/2011
 Tags:
-- HttpWebRequest
+- httpwebrequest
-- Windows Phone 7
+- windows phone 7
-- Wireless Router
+- wireless router
 ---

 Ok, that is clearly a little bit of an exaggeration, I haven’t automated my whole house, but I have automated a very small portion of it.
 What am I talking about?
 And why am I writing a blog about it?
 Read on, and all will be revealed :)